Call Us

 Group and one-to-one therapy sessions are used to help people achieve these steps, along with seminars, workshops and individual working time.

-People who undertake our residential Addiction Treatment Programme also have access to our aftercare programme, where you continue receiving support from our experts and your peers as you start out in early recovery.
+People who go through our residential addiction treatment programme also have access to our aftercare programme, where you continue receiving support from our experts and your peers as you start out in early recovery.

 Blog reviewed by Kathryn Dombrowicz, Addiction Therapy Services Manager at Priory Hospital Roehampton